Article writing services are in demand. Why? Because B2B buyers typically consume 13 pieces of content prior to purchasing.

 Planning and writing

 Having gathered the information, I’ll plan and draft your article.
 We’ll have agreed a rough word count, dependent on the type of resource you’re creating.
-For example, an article for your blog might be 800 words (or 1,500, if you’re specifically focusing on SEO ranking), whilst a download could be many thousands of words.
+For example, posts for your blog might be 800 words (or 1,500, if you’re specifically focusing on search engine ranking), whilst a download could be many thousands of words.

 My prices always include one set of amends.
 If there are aspects you want to tweak, that’s fine.
 I want you to be happy with the end result.
-Upon approval, you’ll receive the article in a Word document, ready for use.
+Upon approval, you’ll receive your article in a Word document, ready for use in your content marketing.

 If you need guidance on how to publish your article, just ask.
 If required, I can involve a designer to artwork your download and provide a finished PDF.